 He has been the subject of interviews and articles appearing in the Los Angeles Times, The Orange County Register, Orange Coast Magazine and the Orange County Metropolitan.
 His commentaries and essays have been published in the Los Angeles Times, The Orange County Register The San Francisco Chronicle, USA Today The Wall Street Journal, The Orange County Business Journal, The Baltimore Sun and Inc. Magazine.

-Currently, Randell Young serves on the board of directors of Thorium Manufactured Reactors; a developer of Thorium-based power systems; iSparked Studios, a developer of online interactive content; Grower’s Secret, a manufacturer of organic fertilizers and bio-stimulants; OmniPad, developers of the world’s first omni-directional treadmill; and G20 Intel, an information portal and “your daily scan of the new global economy from a market-liberal, internationalist perspective”.
+Randell Young currently serves on the board of directors of Thorium Manufactured Reactors; a developer of Thorium-based power systems; iSparked Studios, a developer of online interactive content; Your Car Our Driver, a personalized chauffeur service; and OmniPad, developers of the world’s first omni-directional treadmill.